 West Berkshire's Serious Violence Reduction Steering Group, incorporating representatives from both statutory, voluntary and community sector partners, produced a strategy and plan upstream of the implementation of the duty.
-With additional input from Thames Valley Violence Reduction Unit, the next iteration of the West Berkshire Serious Violence Reduction Plan now aligns this previous work with the new expectations of the duty.
+With additional input from Thames Valley Violence Prevention Partnership, the next iteration of the West Berkshire Serious Violence Reduction Plan aligns this previous work with the expectations of the duty.